Skip to content

 1. Duplicate PAN Card Holders

-If an individual or entity has been issued multiple PAN cards under the same name or business, they can cancel the duplicate PAN cards.
-This could happen due to clerical errors or intentional duplicate applications.
+Holding multiple PANs is illegal under Section 272B and results in a ₹10,000 penalty.
+If an individual or entity has been issued multiple PAN cards under the same name or business, they must cancel the duplicate one.

 2. PAN Cardholder’s Death

-In the unfortunate event of a PAN cardholder’s death, their family members or legal representatives should surrender the PAN card to ensure that it is not used for any future tax filings or financial transactions.
+In the unfortunate event of a PAN cardholder’s death, their family members or legal representatives should surrender the PAN card.
+This is crucial to prove that the deceased’s PAN card is not used for any future tax filings or financial transactions.

 The PAN cardholder’s legal heirs or authorized individuals can initiate the surrender process by submitting relevant documents, such as the death certificate, to the Income Tax Department.